thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 > The job of management is not supervision, but leadership.
 Management must work on sources of improvement.
 >
 > -- Edwards Deming, Out of the Crisis, point 7 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

+## One Heuristic

+### Do It More Often When It Hurts

+Bring the pain forward.

+When integrating software is hard, do it on every commit, requiring the [*Continuous Integration*](#continuous-integration) foundation.

+When testing is painful, that only occurs before a release.
+Do not test at the end.
+But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.

+When releasing is laborious and distressing, move from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
+This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

+When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
+Make the documentation, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).

+Admittedly, depending on our situation, this may require considerable effort and investment.
+But it is certainly an investment.
+It is not a cost.
+It has a return.
+In the end, it induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
+Hence, we have to [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly).

 ## Three Foundations